Enabling Agri-Food Innovation

 News: VegDoctor is 2017 Churchill Fellow

-Hazel has been awarded a Churchill Fellowship* for a study tour of Europe in early/mid 2018 to investigate the opportunities to incorporate more fruit and vegetables into value-added, convenient, healthy foods.
-She will focus on opportunities relevant to Australian fruit and vegetable producers, especially around value-adding and utilisation of more of the crop.
+Hazel completed a Churchill Fellowship* including a study tour of Europe in early/mid 2018 to investigate the opportunities to incorporate more fruit and vegetables into value-added, convenient, healthy foods.
+She focused on opportunities relevant to Australian fruit and vegetable producers, especially around value-adding and utilisation of more of the crop.

 *A Churchill Fellowship is an opportunity for Australian Citizens to travel overseas in search of new ideas, innovation and excellence, to enable the exchange of knowledge, technology and experience for the benefit of Australian Society www.churchilltrust.com.au

 445C Macquarie Street,